RCP unseen surprising discoveries

 Four books on Brazilian medicine

-Willem Piso, Jean de Laet, Georg Marcgrag, De medicina Brasiliensi libri quatuor (‘Four books on Brazilian medicine’) Leiden, 1648 (CN9687)
+Willem Piso, Jean de Laet, Georg Marcgraf, De medicina Brasiliensi libri quatuor (‘Four books on Brazilian medicine’) Leiden, 1648 (CN9687)

 This beautiful book illustrates plants and animals native to Brazil, with explanations of their supposed medical properties.
 It appears progressive in its search for new and improved medicines and its careful documentation of flora and fauna, but the production of this book – and many others like it – is extremely problematic.